markusmobius/Crowdsourcr/doc_sphinx/usage/xmlformat.rst

 for their favorite color (red or blue) and both colors are apriori permissable (meaning there is no right or wrong answer).
 Depending on the color choice, the survey then asks if this light is in the low or high-frequency part of the spectrum (which involves two conditional tasks).
 The frequency questions are incentivized with bonus points.

-Since the color choices are marked as apriori permissable the bonus points for the red frequency question are only calculated relative to the majority answer among people who chose ``red''.
-For example, if 4 people complete the survey correctly and two of them have favorite color ``red'' and two have ``blue'' then the agreement level will be 100 percent.
+Since the color choices are marked as apriori permissable the bonus points for the red frequency question are only calculated relative to the majority answer among people who chose ``red``.
+For example, if 4 people complete the survey correctly and two of them have favorite color ``red'' and two have ``blue`` then the agreement level will be 100 percent.
 Otherwise, the agreement level would be only 50 percent since only 2 people answered the frequency question identically (out of a possible 4 who could have answered this question).